joshiegy/crashplan/README.md

 /media = Files to backup, more can be provided if neccessary.

 Portforward 4242 from outside to host-ip:4242 if client-to-client back is used.
 Not needed for use with crashplan cloud.

+The "linker.sh" is copied from an outside source with no lisence attached - if you are the original author - please contact me and I'll update this to tribute your work.